chinhan1405/Data-Warehouse-Assignment---HK242/data_mining_and_bi/README.md

 # Overview
 This project focuses on data mining and business intelligence (BI) for a bike sales data warehouse.
-It includes scripts to extract data from a SQLite database (bike_dw.db), generate data profiling reports using ydata-profiling, and visualize these reports through a Flask web application.
+It includes scripts to extract data from a SQLite database (`bike_dw.db`), generate data profiling reports using `ydata-profiling`, and visualize these reports through a Flask web application.
+Additionally, the project implements a machine learning pipeline to predict sales quantities using a PyTorch neural network, with a web interface for inference.

 The reports provide insights into the data warehouse tables, such as customer, date, product, staff, store, and sales data.

-# Project Structure

-data_mining_and_bi/
-│
-├── reports/                     # Folder containing generated HTML report files │   ├── Dim_Customer_report.html
-│   ├── Dim_Date_report.html
-│   ├── Dim_Product_report.html
-│   ├── Dim_Staff_report.html
-│   ├── Dim_Store_report.html
-│   └── Fact_Sales_report.html
-│
-├── templates/                   # Folder for Flask templates │   └── index.html               # Template for the main page
-│
-├── app.py                       # Flask app to serve the reports
-├── bi.py                        # Script to generate data profiling reports
-└── README.md                    # Project documentation
+The machine learning component allows users to predict sales quantities based on input features like year, month, product, store, and more.

 # Features
-Data Profiling: Generate detailed HTML reports for each table in the data warehouse using ydata-profiling.
+- **Data Profiling**: Generate detailed HTML reports for each table in the data warehouse using `ydata-profiling`.
-Web Visualization: A Flask-based web application to view the generated reports interactively.
+- **Web Visualization**: A Flask-based web application to view the generated reports interactively.
+- **Sales Prediction**: Train a neural network model using PyTorch to predict sales quantities, with a web interface for inference.
-Data Source: SQLite database (bike_dw.db) containing the bike sales data warehouse.
+- **Data Source**: SQLite database (`bike_dw.db`) containing the bike sales data warehouse.

-# Required Python packages (install via pip):
+# Required Python Packages
+Install the required packages via `pip`:

-** pip install flask pandas ydata-profiling ** Additionally, ensure the SQLite database (bike_dw.db) is located in the ../data_warehouse/ directory relative to the project folder.
+pip install flask pandas ydata-profiling torch sklearn numpy joblib

 # Setup and Usage
+## Step 1: Generate Data Profiling Reports

-## Step1: Run the bi.py script to generate HTML reports for each table in the data warehouse.
+Run the bi.py script to generate HTML reports for each table in the data warehouse.
 This script connects to the bike_dw.db database, extracts data from each table, and uses ydata-profiling to create profiling reports.

-** python bi.py **
+python bi.py

 After running the script, HTML reports will be generated in the reports/ folder, such as:

--Dim_Customer_report.html
--Dim_Date_report.html
--Dim_Product_report.html
--Dim_Staff_report.html
--Dim_Store_report.html
--Fact_Sales_report.html
+Dim_Customer_report.html

+Dim_Date_report.html

+Dim_Product_report.html

+Dim_Staff_report.html

+Dim_Store_report.html

+Fact_Sales_report.html

+## Step 2: Train the Sales Prediction Model
+Run the train.py script to train a neural network model using PyTorch.
+This script extracts data from bike_dw.db, trains the model on sales data, and saves the trained model and scaler to the checkpoint/ folder.

+python train.py

+After running, the following files will be generated:

+checkpoint/sales_predictor.pth: The trained PyTorch model.

+checkpoint/scaler.pkl: The scaler used for data preprocessing.

-## Step 2: Run the Flask Web Application
+## Step 3: Run the Flask Web Application
-Run the app.py script to start the Flask web server, which allows you to visualize the reports in your browser.
+Run the app.py script to start the Flask web server, which allows you to visualize the reports and perform sales predictions through a web interface.

-** python app.py **
+python app.py

 The Flask app will start on http://localhost:8080.
 Open this URL in your browser to access the web interface.

-## Step 3: Visualize Reports
+## Step 4: Visualize Reports and Predict Sales

-The main page (index.html) will display a dropdown menu listing all available reports.
-Select a report from the dropdown to view its detailed data profiling, including statistics, correlations, and visualizations generated by ydata-profiling.
+View Reports: The main page (index.html) displays a list of all available reports.
+Click on a report link to view its detailed data profiling, including statistics, correlations, and visualizations generated by ydata-profiling.

+Predict Sales: Below the report list, there is a form where you can input values (e.g., year, month, product key, etc.) to predict sales quantities using the trained model.
+Submit the form to see the predicted sales quantity.